Hiyorimi/book-mind-maps/README.md

 # awesome-mind-maps

-Curated list of awesome book mind maps
+Curated list of awesome book mind maps.

+You might need [Simple Mind](http://www.simpleapps.eu/simplemind/desktop) software to view them.

+If you want to contribute, just make sure that information for mind map is not redundant and open a PR.